ecodernat/ecodernat/README.md

 ### Hi, I´m Alan Ruiz

 I am a Full Stack developer, who completed the Henry bootcamp.
-I’m currently taking courses at FreeCodeCamp.
+I am currently studying a degree in Systems Analysis.

-About me: I’m passionate about technology, the significant advancements over the years, and how it has optimized industrial processes to improve our lives in areas such as longevity.
-Other interests include: new experiences, socializing, reading and latest news.
+About me: I’m passionate about technology, the significant advancements over the years, and how it has optimized to improve our lives.
+Other interests: new experiences, socializing and reading.

 Contact: alanjesuseliasruiz@gmail.com